-The recently approved 2023 exploration budget of US\$3.8 million and program includes 4,500m of diamond drilling scheduled to commence in June.
+The approved 2023 exploration budget of US\$3.8 million and program includes up to 4,500m of diamond drilling scheduled to commence in June.
 Drilling will focus on three target areas; East Taurus, West Taurus, and South Taurus.
 This drill program follows the surface work completed last summer, including the collection of 800 infill soil samples along with detailed IP and MT surveys covering the West Taurus-McCord Creek-East Taurus trend, as well as detailed extremely low frequency electromagnetic surveying (ELF-EM) and ground gravity surveys over the South Taurus anomaly.
+Assay results are expected to be received during Q3 and Q4 of 2023.